-Snapshot : E-Commerce alcohol sales have boomed as stuck-at-home customers get their booze delivered.
-That’s given us a thirst to learn more about this category.
-So this week, we first look at why alcohol works so well as an online product.
-Then, we’ll do a customer experience and marketing technology audit of Dan Murphy’s, Liquorland and Bundaberg and share what we learn.
+Why read this?
+E-Commerce alcohol sales have boomed as stuck-at-home customers get their booze delivered.
+That made us thirsty to explore this category.
+First, we look at why alcohol works so well in e-Commerce.
+Then, we audit the customer experience and marketing technology of 3 big online alcohol sellers.
+Read this to learn from how Dan Murphy’s, Liquorland and Bundaberg sell their products online.

 As Covid lockdowns continue, and nobody can go out to the pub, Australians are drinking far more booze at home.

 In fact, e-Commerce alcohol sales tripled in 2020.

 That’s a major shift in e-Commerce alcohol sales which gave us a thirst to learn more.

 We like looking for ideas and inspiration in e-Commerce by researching different e-Commerce categories. (for example, see our articles on online fashion and grocery shopping).
 If you run your own online store, you should research other categories too.

 Why alcohol works well for e-Commerce

 First reason e-Commerce alcohol sales work is convenience.
 It’s far easier to get this heavy product delivered, than have to go to a shop and carry it home yourself.

 When you research what online shoppers want, convenience is one of the most common reasons people shop online.

 Someone else carries the weight of the product.